rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/may.md

 * When you try to update a deployment in a device with an external private image, the deployment was failing.
 This issue is fixed.

-* When you deprovision a device deployment, the ROS master doen not get deprovisioned automatically.
+* When you deprovision a device deployment, the ROS master does not get deprovisioned automatically.
 This issue is fixed.

 * When you copy the private URL in the [log details](/5_deep-dives/54_tooling-and-debugging/543_upload-files-from-device/#direct-links-for-sharing-log-files) dialogbox and open in a new tab, it was resulting an error.
 This issue is fixed.